iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

     Figure 2.
 The extended agent-environment interaction.
 Taken from <d-cite key="singh2004intri"></d-cite>.
 </div>

-Singh et al. highlight in <d-cite key="singh2004intri"></d-cite> that Figure 2 shows that an RL agent has a motivational system since the critic can be within the internal environment of the agent.
+Singh et al. highlighted in <d-cite key="singh2004intri"></d-cite> that Figure 2 shows that an RL agent has a motivational system since the critic can be within the internal environment of the agent.
 And this motivational system should ideally remain consistent across a wide range of diverse environments.
+Since we can view as the critic being inside the agent we can instil intrinsic motivation into the agent.
+This means that the agent can recieve two types rewards, namely external rewards from the external environments and intrinsic rewards from the external environment.
+Singh et al. (<d-cite key="singh2004intri"></d-cite>) highlighted the advantages of endowing an agent with intrinsic motivation.
+They pointed out that an agent equipped with a collection of skills learned through intrinsic reward can more easily adapt to and learn a wide variety of extrinsically rewarded tasks compared to an agent lacking these skills.

 ### Meta-RL and Meta-learning

 The next stop on our journey takes us to meta-learning.
 Meta-learning is about learning how to to learn.
-Ideally we want our meta-learning agents to improve their learning ability over time generalise to new unseen task.
-There are two two loops involved in meta-learning: The inner loop and the outer loop.
-In the inner loop our learning algorithm solves a new task, using experience and it obtained from solving other tasks in the outer loop.
-We refer to inner-loop as adaptation and the outer-loop stage as meta-training <d-cite key="beck2023survey"></d-cite>.
-While the inner loop concerns itself with a single task, the outer loop concerns itself with distribution of tasks.
-The figure below illustrates the idea of meta-learning.
+The goal is for meta-learning agents to enhance their learning abilities over time, enabling them to generalise to new, unseen tasks.
+Meta-learning involves two essential loops: the inner loop and the outer loop.
+In the inner loop, our learning algorithm adapts to a new task using experiences obtained from solving other tasks in the outer loop, which is referred to as meta-training <d-cite key="beck2023survey"></d-cite>.

+The inner loop addresses a single task, while the outer loop deals with the distribution of tasks.
+Figure 3 illustrates this concept of meta-learning.

 {% include figure.html path="assets/img/2024-05-07-exploring-meta-learned-curiosity-algorithms/meta-learning.png" class="img-fluid" %}

 <div class="caption">
     Figure 3.
 An illustration of meta-learning.
 Taken from <d-cite key="huisman2021survey"></d-cite>.
 </div>
-Meta-learning in RL, known as meta-RL, is when the agent is learning how to reinforce learn <d-cite key="beck2023survey"></d-cite>.
-We have a distribution of MDPs and our meta-RL agent tries to maximise the sum of rewards it receives from the distribution of MDPs.
+Moving into the intersection of meta-learning and reinforcement learning (RL) is meta-RL, where the agent learns how to reinforce learn <d-cite key="beck2023survey"></d-cite>.
+In meta-RL, the agent aims to maximise the sum of rewards from a distribution of MDPs.

-While in basic RL we have an algorithm, $$f$$, that outputs a policy, a mapping from states to actions.
-In meta-RL, we have a algorithm with meta parameters $$\theta$$ that will output $$f$$ and $$f$$ will then output a policy when given a new MDP.
+In basic RL, we have an algorithm $$f$$ that outputs a policy, mapping states to actions.
+However, in meta-RL, our algorithm has meta-parameters $$\theta$$ that outputs $$f$$, and $$f$$ then produces a policy when faced with a new MDP.

-{% include figure.html path="assets/img/2024-05-07-exploring-meta-learned-curiosity-algorithms/meta-learning.png" class="img-fluid" %}
+{% include figure.html path="assets/img/2024-05-07-exploring-meta-learned-curiosity-algorithms/meta-rl.png" class="img-fluid" %}

 <div class="caption">
-    Figure 3.
+    Figure 4.
 An illustration of meta-RL.
-Taken from <d-cite key="botvinick2019rlfastslow,"></d-cite>.
+Taken from <d-cite key="botvinick2019rlfastslow"></d-cite>.
 </div>
+Figure 4 illustrates that the outer loop is where we update the meta-parameters $$\theta$$.

 ### RND

-Introduce the concept of curiosity in the context of learning algorithms.
+Recall earlier we pointed out that a RL agent has motivational system.
+Now

 ### BYOL-Explore